clef/clef-wordpress/readme.txt

 == Credits ==

-[Dave Ross](http://davidmichaelross.com) created the original Clef for WordPress plugin.
+[Dave Ross](http://davidmichaelross.com) created the original Clef plugin for WordPress.
 The Clef team continues to develop the plugin further.
 All trademarks, including the Clef logo, are the property of Clef.

 == Roadmap ==

-* Better international support (if you want to help, you can get started [here](http://transifex.com/projects/p/wpclef/))
+* More internationalization support.
+If you want to help with translation, get started [here](http://transifex.com/projects/p/wpclef/)).
 * Improved invite system for adding new Clef users
 * Support for Clef team member login and account creation